HariAakash646/Bee-Detector-Computer-Vision/README.md

 ## Other Information
 The model works for unseen data very well even though it has been trained on a small dataset of just 25 examples.
 The model fails to work iin a few cases.

 ![Failure Image](https://github.com/HariAakash646/Bee-Detector-Computer-Vision/blob/main/Images/bee-testfailure.jpg)

+Here the bee seems to be different from the ones in the dataset and another reason might be that the bee seems to camoflague with the flower.